Micro interactions in web design: how subtle details shape user experience

 By incorporating these tools into the design process, designers can efficiently create dynamic, engaging, and functional micro-interactions that elevate the overall user experience.

-The role of micro-interactions in web design for 2025
+The role of micro-interactions in modern web design

-In 2025, micro-interactions are set to become even more integral to web design:
+Today, micro-interactions are becoming even more integral to modern web design: